 Trip Length: 4 days

-Accommodations: Summer Camps with camping optional (Hotel options available every night at additional expense - please request the hotel list)
+Accommodations: Summer Camps with camping optional (Single Supplement option available every night at additional expense - please inquire for more information)

 Maximum Group Size: 85

 $500 to be raised by: July 27, 2018

 $1400 to be raised by: August 17, 2018